gioboa/qwik-dream-demo/README.md

 ## Startup project

-From the root install all the dependencies `npm run install`
+From the root install all the dependencies `npm install`
 <br>
 Then run these commands in different terminals: